 5.1 magnitude earthquake rocks Iran's western Kermanshah

-Semi-official ISNA news agency says the temblor rocked the Kurdish town of Sarpol-e Zahab, about 520 kilometers, or 320 miles, west of Tehran today.
+Semi-official ISNA news agency says the temblor rocked the Kurdish town of Sarpol-e Zahab, about 520 kilometers, or 320 miles, west of Tehran on Saturday.

 It says the quake's depth was eight kilometers, or 5 miles.
 There was no immediate report on damages or casualties.